shiy1022/slab_qick_calib/README_experiments.md

 **2D Time of Flight Calibration**:

 The package also provides a 2D Time of Flight calibration experiment (`ToF2D`) that performs multiple measurements over time.
-This can be useful for monitoring the stability of the time of flight or for more complex calibration procedures.
+This can be useful for performing many iterations of the readout trace.

 ```python
 tof_2d = meas.ToF2D(cfg_dict=cfg_dict, qi=0, params={'expts_count': 500})